bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Mark Erhardt: 00:40:38

-Yeah, Gloria and I have been writing, waiting for confirmation series and uptake newsletter.
+Yeah, Gloria and I have been writing, "Waiting for Confirmation" series on the Optech newsletter.
 Next week we're going to talk about mempool policy as an interface for layer 2 protocols.
 So, not preparing for that yet, but I'm thinking already.